TheArchitect2000/bkc_backend_gen2/iavoice/README.md

 5. Click on the button "Build Model"
 6. Go to the Endpoint menu
 7. Select "HTTPS"
-8. In the "Default Region" box set your webhook URL
+8. In the "Default Region" box set your webhook URL `i.e. https://your.node.server:443/webhook_alexa`
 9. In the "certificate" box select item "My development endpoint has a certificate from a trusted certificate authority"
 10. Rest other boxes as default
 11. Click the button "Save Endpoints"